-GAWB has provided a list of critical assets, which require inspection and maintenance.
+In addition to the above reports, GAWB has provided a list of critical assets, which require inspection and maintenance.
 As a consequence of the current configuration of large diameter pipe (DN1500 to DN2200) at the Awoonga Dam outlet and either side of Awoonga Dam Pump Station, we understand that the following pipe sections cannot be independently isolated and bypassed:

-- Auxiliary intake pipe - Old intake tower vertical pipe stack and dam outlet pipe to junction with auxiliary intake pipe - Dam outlet pipe from junction of Old Intake and Auxiliary Intake pipes to bifurcation to Callide (SunWater) pipeline
+- Auxiliary intake pipe - Old intake tower vertical pipe stack and dam outlet pipe to junction with auxiliary intake pipe - Dam outlet pipe from junction of Old Intake and Auxiliary Intake pipes to bifurcation to Callide (SunWater) pipeline - Dam outlet pipe from Callide Pipeline bifurcation to Awoonga Dam Pump Station (Awoonga Dam Pump Station Inlet) - Awoonga Dam Pump Station Outlet Pipe to Surge Tank - Surge Tank - Spillway pipeline from surge tank to bifurcation into DN1440 & DN700 pipelines

-- Dam outlet pipe from Callide Pipeline bifurcation to Awoonga Dam Pump Station (Awoonga Dam Pump Station Inlet) - Awoonga Dam Pump Station Outlet Pipe to Surge Tank - Surge Tank - Spillway pipeline from surge tank to bifurcation into DN1440 & DN700 pipelines
+Due to the position of these assets and the need to isolate and drain pipework, we agree that for some assets this is not possible within the current shutdown window due to a lack of storage within the network.
+On this basis, we conclude that the work is required to meet GAWB's supply standards, and therefore, is prudent.

-Due to the position of these assets and the need to both isolate and drain pipework, we agree that for some assets this is not possible within the current shutdown window due to a lack of storage within the network.
-On this basis, we would conclude that the work is required to meet GAWB's supply standards, and therefore, is prudent.
+Whilst we believe that the work is required on the basis of the need to undertake asset condition assessments and maintenance on key assets; this is not currently supported by a strong link to a regulatory acceptable driver.
+Obtaining customer approval would provide a link to the stated regulatory driver.

-As noted above, whilst we believe that the work is required on the basis of the need to undertake asset condition assessments and maintenance on key assets; this is not currently supported by a strong link to a regulatory acceptable driver.
-As such, we strongly recommend that GAWB seeks and obtains written customer approval for this project prior to proceeding.
 As noted previously, GAWB stated that the customers' willingness to pay is being tested through their 2015 Price Monitoring Investigation Submission.
 GAWB considers no negative responses to the 2015 Price Monitoring Investigation Submission to be an acceptance of the customers' willingness to pay.
 We do not concur with GAWB on this matter as silence should not, as a general principal, be capable of being taken as implicit approval.